 The beautiful thing about custom printed packaging is that you can use endless colors in your artwork.
 To create a cohesive brand narrative, integrate all of your brand colors into your artwork.

 Prototyping is a vital phase in packaging design.
 A prototype is advised to check the final packaging’s construction and printing.
 Imagine endless boxes that are too small or too big.
-Custom packaging for e-commerce is custom made and cannot be reimbursed or returned.
+Custom packaging and labeling for e-commerce is custom-made and cannot be reimbursed or returned.
 An improper packaging batch must be recycled and written off, adding time, stress, and costs to the product launch.
 A sample can also help assure product fitting.
 One other fantastic alternative is a physical packing prototype.
 It is a one-off sample or production-grade package.
 It simulates your packing and your customers’ unboxing process.